gordon8214/get-youtube-transcripts/Readme.md

 # Get YouTube Transcripts

-## Purpose

-Retrieve the plain text transcript from any YouTube video with a manually-created captions (auto-generated captions not currently supported.)
+Retrieves the plain text transcript from any YouTube video with a manually-created captions (auto-generated captions not currently supported.)

 ## Usage